Title

 BIR Revenue Regulations No. 17-2013 mandates that all taxpayers preserve their books of accounts and accounting records for a minimum of ten years to ensure compliance and facilitate audits by the Bureau of Internal Revenue.

-All taxpayers are required to preserve their books of accounts, including subsidiary books and other accounting records, for a period of ten (10) years reckoned from the day following the deadline in filing a return or from the date of the filing if filed late, for the taxable year when the last entry was made.
+It is reckoned from the day following the deadline in filing a return, or if filed after the deadline, from the date of filing of the return for the taxable year when the last entry was made in the books.

-Other accounting records include the corresponding invoices, receipts, vouchers, returns, and other source documents supporting the entries in the books of accounts.
+It includes corresponding invoices, receipts, vouchers and returns, and other source documents supporting the entries in the books of accounts.

-Violations are subject to penalties under Sections 266, 275, and other relevant provisions of the NIRC, as well as Section 6 of Republic Act No. 10021 (Exchange of Information on Tax Matters Act of 2009).
+Violations are subject to penalties provided in Sections 266, 275, and other pertinent provisions of the NIRC, and Section 6 of Republic Act No. 10021 (Exchange of Information on Tax Matters Act of 2009).

 Analyze Cases Smarter, Faster